 Low risk of attack by domestic terrorist groups exists in northern areas of San Pedro Department and southern areas of Concepción Department.
 Targets may include domestic and international organizations and businesses; public places and events, including those frequented by tourists; and transportation systems.

-Kidnappings by criminal groups occur in northern areas of San Pedro Department and southern areas of Concepción Department.
+High risk of kidnapping by terrorist groups exists in San Pedro Department and southern areas of Concepción Department.
 Targets may include foreigners (especially Westerners).

 Scams involving false identity (such as criminals posing as service workers) have been reported.

 Protests and demonstrations (in the form of road blocks) occur throughout the country (especially in Asunción) and are generally peaceful, but have the potential to turn violent without warning.
 Bystanders are at risk of harm from violence or from the response by authorities.
 Disruption to transportation, free movement, or the ability to carry out daily activities may occur.